Shell puts Alberta oil sands project on the block

-CALGARY, Alberta Royal Dutch Shell Plc (RDSa.L) has put an Alberta oil sands project on the block, six years after acquiring it as part of a C$2.4 billion ($2.3 billion) acquisition near the height of the last Canadian energy boom.
+CALGARY, Alberta Royal Dutch Shell Plc (RDSa.L) has put an Alberta oil sands project on the block, six years after acquiring it as part of a C$2.4 billion (1.49 billion pounds) acquisition near the height of the last Canadian energy boom.

 Based on the current output and the potential for future production gains, Shell could garner as much as C$200 million for the operation, estimated Chad Friess, analyst with UBS Securities.
 That assumes an average unit value for such projects of C$35,000-C$40,000 per producing barrel a day.